 Sometimes stress gets so high that it is hard to act and do what we need to do.
 In those situations, it is helpful to have some strategies for dealing effectively with what we are experiencing so that stress is at a more manageable level.
 There are many effective strategies that can be used.
 Some are helpful to do right when you feel stressed, and others are helpful to do on a regular basis to prepare you for moments of stress.

 Can something as simple as breathing really make a difference?
 The answer is YES!
-Research has shown that over and over that simple breathing practices can make a big difference in dealing with stress and other emotional concerns like anxiety, panic attacks, and even depression, in addition to physical concerns like headaches, migraines, muscle tension, hypertension (high blood pressure), and chronic pain.
+Research has shown over and over that simple breathing practices can make a big difference in dealing with stress and other emotional concerns like anxiety, panic attacks, and even depression, in addition to physical concerns like headaches, migraines, muscle tension, hypertension (high blood pressure), and chronic pain.
 The practice of healthy breathing affects your mental and physical health in ways that no other strategy or practice can do.
 It connects to so many other physiological and emotional processes within your mind and body that can allow you to see your struggles in new ways and find the ability to overcome them in new and effective ways.

 You can learn healthy breathing techniques and other relaxation strategies through biofeedback training, or there are lots of helpful tips online.
 Check out some helpful handouts and links for learning and practicing breathing and other relaxation strategies here.

 What is Biofeedback?